 hab plan init.

-A Supervisor is a process manager that runs the app packages that you defined in your plan.
-A Supervisor has two primary responsibilities:
+Chef Habitat Supervisor is a process manager that has two primary responsibilities:

 - Supervisors can talk to each other.
 You can connect Supervisors together into a network and instruct them to send information to each other and take actions based on that information.